 Ohio State vs. Penn State Women's Basketball Predictions & Picks - December 10

-Sunday's contest that pits the No. 12 Ohio State Buckeyes (7-1) versus the No. 25 Penn State Lady Lions (7-2) at Value City Arena is expected to be a lopsided matchup based on our computer prediction, which projects a final score of 78-67 in favor of Ohio State, who is big favorites by our model.
-Game time is at 1:00 PM ET on December 10.
+Sunday's contest between the No. 12 Ohio State Buckeyes (7-1) and No. 25 Penn State Lady Lions (7-2) at Value City Arena has a projected final score of 78-67 (based on our computer prediction) in favor of heavily favored Ohio State, so it should be a lopsided matchup.
+The game will tip off at 1:00 PM ET on December 10.

-The Buckeyes are coming off of an 85-45 win over Ohio in their most recent game on Tuesday.
+The Buckeyes are coming off of an 85-45 victory over Ohio in their last game on Tuesday.

+Last time out, the Buckeyes won on Tuesday 85-45 over Ohio.
+The Lady Lions enter this game after an 83-65 loss to West Virginia on Monday.
+In the Buckeyes' win, Emma Shumate led the way with a team-high 22 points (adding three rebounds and two assists).
+The Lady Lions got a team-leading 18 points from Taylor Valladay in the loss.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!